ajlopez/AjGenesisNode-Entity/README.md

 - 0.0.6: Published.
 Use createModelDirectory, getModelDirectory
 - 0.0.7: Published.
 Install method
 - 0.0.8: Published.
 Copy lib directory on install
+- 0.0.9: Published.
+Using entities folder in model

 ## Contribution